Italian Sausage Minestrone

-NOTE: Parmesan rinds are an easy way to add a blast of incredible umami flavor to your minestrone, but yes, it is going to add some dairy “residue”.
+Parmesan rinds are an easy way to add a blast of incredible umami flavor to your minestrone, but yes, it is going to add some dairy “residue.”
 For those who are highly sensitive to dairy, it’s best to omit this ingredient.
 Don’t worry— it’s 100% great either way!

 The result?
-Lots and lots of WOWs, which are reserved, in our household, for the truly sublime.
+Lots and lots of WOWs, which are doled out fairly stingily (is that a word?) and reserved, in our household, for the truly sublime.

 The best part about this soup, though, is that you can adapt it to suit your needs: